Center for Higher Education Development (CTL)

 Access

-The Teikyo University Center for Teaching and Learning (CTL) is located on the Hachioji Campus, which is the main campus of the university.
-On the campus, many students and faculty members study and research on a daily basis, realizing center activities that are closely linked to the field.
+Teikyo University Center for Teaching and Learning is located on the university's main campus Hachioji Campus.
+Many students and faculty members study and conduct research on campus every day, and the center's activities are closely linked to the field.

 Teikyo University Center for Teaching and Learning